Karina Ceja Andreozzi

 - Bilingual guide service (Spanish/English)

-- Shaman ceremonies, teachings and Mayan to English translator
+- Shaman ceremony and Mayan to English translator

 - Taxes and toll road charges

 - Adept Expedition Host & Tour Guides